Salt Lake City DUI Lawyers

 What Happens if You Refuse a Breathalyzer Test?

-Technically speaking, it is within your rights to refuse a breathalyzer test, which requires you to blow into a device that measures your BAC.
-However, you should be aware that refusing a breathalyzer in Utah can lead to penalties similar to those imposed for an actual DUI conviction.
+Technically speaking, it is within your rights to refuse a breathalyzer test, which requires you to blow into a device that measures your BAC before being arrested.
+If you have not yet been arrested, and the police wish to have you submit to a breathalyzer test, they must have a warrant or your consent.
+However, you should be aware that refusing a breathalyzer after being arrested in Utah can lead to penalties similar to those imposed for an actual DUI conviction.

 This stems from a law known as “implied consent.”
 Utah’s implied consent law, which can be found at Utah Code § 41-6a-520, holds that all drivers are considered to have given their consent to a chemical test or breath test, simply by the act of operating a vehicle.
 If a driver refuses a breathalyzer in violation of the implied consent law, there can be serious consequences for your driving privileges.
 License suspension penalties are described below.